suffs811/the-terminator/README.md

 *terminator has been tested on kali linux 2022.4 (local machine) and ubuntu unity 22.10 / Ubuntu 20.04.6 / Ubuntu 18.04.6 (target machine)*

+*NOTE: the terminator is only intended to be used for personal, legal activities.
+DO NOT use the terminator for illegal hacking activities.
+I am not liable for any damages caused by unlawful use of this tool by another person.*

 -+- Leave a comment if you have any questions! -+-